brianluft/arcadia/project/TASKS.md

     - `--key Escape`
     - *🤖 Created test script that builds ComputerUse project and tests Win+R key combination followed by Escape key after 1 second delay.*

+- [ ] Bug fix: In the prompt form, you show `AI is about to type the following text: "Press key: LWin"` which is a bit silly, it makes it look like you're literally going to type the words "Press key: LWin" instead of pressing the Win key.
+Update the whole text when pressing a key instead of typing text.

+- [ ] Bug fix: The test command is `--key R --win` but you treated it like LWin _only_.
+It brought up the Start menu instead of the Run dialog.

 # Phase - Run AI feedback loop

 - [ ] Create a `StorageFolder` class.
 NOT registered with DI.
 Constructed with a `string path`.
 Thread safe.